Chromian diopside in matrix of a Colorado kimberlite. |

 The gemstone is referred to by its mineralogical name (chromian diopside), but it has also been referred to as chrome diopside, chromian pyroxene, and 'Cape Emerald', a misnomer after the first cut specimens from Cape Town, South Africa.
 Since the term "Cape Emerald" was first applied to gem-quality prehnite, to avoid confusion, it would be more appropriate to refer to chromian diopside as ‘Northern Cape Emerald’ based on its type locality at Kimberley in the Northern Cape Province of South Africa, where the gem was recovered from diamondiferous kimberlite along with 'Cape Ruby' (pyrope garnet).

-material was collected from anthills in Butcherknife Draw south of Green
+Emerald green chromian diopside surrounded by pyrope garnets.
+This material was collected from anthills in Butcherknife Draw south of Green River, Wyoming and later faceted in Sri Lanka. |

 Chromian enstatite, a chrome-rich variety of enstatite (MgSiO2), has a hardness of 5.5 to 6 and specific gravity of 3.1 to 3.3, and occurs as orthorhombic crystals with similar emerald-green color as chromian diopside.
 Both chrome diopside and enstatite have well-developed cleavage and parting, which unfortunately limits the size of facetable material.
 Enstatite produces crystals with square cross-sections when viewed down the c-axis of the crystal and diopside will have a similar cross-section, but with one pair of crystal surfaces that are inclined to the all other crystal faces